thygate/stable-diffusion-webui-depthmap-script/README.md

 For the fifth model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.
 It can only compute on GPU at this time.

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
 Large maps will also need lots of VRAM.

+`Boost` will enable multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) and will significantly improve the results.
+Mitigating the observations mentioned above.
+Net size is ignored when enabled.
+Best results with res101.

 When enabled, `Invert DepthMap` will result in a depthmap with black near and white far.